ckan/ckanext-validation/README.md

 ### Validation Options

 As we saw before, the validation process involves many different checks and it's very likely that what "valid" data actually means will vary across CKAN instances or datasets.
-The validation process can be tweaked by passing any of the [supported options](https://github.com/frictionlessdata/goodtables-py#validatesource-options) on goodtables.
+The validation process can be tweaked by passing any of the [supported options](https://github.com/frictionlessdata/goodtables-py#validatesource-options) to Goodtables.
 These can be used to add or remove specific checks, control limits, etc.

 For instance, the following file would fail validation using the default options, but it may be valid in a given context, or the issues may be known to the publishers: